How some of the biggest right-wing social media stars became unwitting mouthpieces of Russian propaganda - KESQ

 Christiansen said during a live stream Wednesday that he was approached last June by Tenet Media co-founders Lauren Chen and her husband, Liam Donovan to join the network, claiming that they could help him get more “eyes” on his content.
 Neither Chen or Donovan are named in the indictment.

-Chen, a right-wing media personality who hosted a show for Glenn Beck’s “The Blaze” and contributed to Turning Point USA, had amassed more than 572,000 subscribers on her YouTube account before it was taken down Thursday.
+Chen, a right-wing media personality who hosted a show for Blaze TV and contributed to Turning Point USA, had amassed more than 572,000 subscribers on her YouTube account before it was taken down Thursday.
 Blaze Media fired Chen the day after the indictment was unsealed by the Justice Department.

 Representatives for Tenet did not return a request for comment.